 - Band-aids & Neosporin- After the second day’s descent, I had a few pesky blisters that needed tending to.

 What I wish I had

-- I actually think I did pretty well with the packing and didn’t miss much, but I do wish I brought some Second Skin (for blisters) and a baseball cap for the sun.
+- I actually think I did pretty well with the packing and didn’t miss much, but I do wish I packed some New Skin (for blisters) and a baseball cap for the sun.

 Have you ever gone on an overnight trek?
 What are your must-haves when camping?